hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

-You will be using your smartphone as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

-We invented this tool for this lab!
 **Give us feedback on Tinkerbelle.**

 The time lag between the controller and the device is a little distracting, but I love the concept otherwise!
 Could you also add a probe/blinking option?

 ## Part D. Wizard the device
-Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
-Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 **Note:** Since I had some trouble initally with Tinkerbelle, I made my wizard setup with colored Post-It notes instead.
 It's not remote, but the wizard can simply remove the post-it notes when the time it right without saying anything to the actor.
 The wizard will be sitting out of sight (if Tinkerbell works out), with a timer in hand.
 Theu will change the colors when appropriate, either by changing the post-it notes, or the color on the Tinkerbelled phone.